thegoleffect/connect-airbrake/README.md

 # Connect Airbrake

-Connect Airbrake is a middleware module for quickly setting up AirbrakeApp error reporting.
+Connect Airbrake is a middleware module for quickly setting up automatic Airbrake app error reporting for your web application.

 ## Installation